 Instance connection issues

-If you are having trouble connecting, and your instance is configured to use SSL/TLS, go to the Cloud SQL Instances page in the GCP Console and open the instance.
+If your instance is configured to use SSL, go to the Cloud SQL Instances page in the GCP Console and open the instance.
 Open its SSL page and make sure that your server certificate is valid.
-If it has expired, you must refresh it and recreate your client certificates.
+If it has expired, you must add a new certificate and rotate to it.
 Learn more.

 Cloud SQL Proxy version

 If you are connecting using the Cloud SQL Proxy, make sure you are using the most recent version.
 For more information, see Keeping the Cloud SQL Proxy up to date.

 If you try to connect to an instance that does not exist in that project, the error message only says that you are not authorized to access that instance.

 When you start a long-running operation, such as an import or export operation, you cannot stop the operation before it completes.
 In addition, only one operation can run against an instance at at time.